Hornby Railways: Financial troubles, PAM takeover

 The COVID-19 pandemic in 2020 was one element credited in a sales growth of 30%, which was announced in the 2019/20 half year results which covered a period to March 2020.
 Half year sales of £21m (up from £15.9m) and the first profit in 8 years.

 In August 2021, it was announced that Hornby had acquired the remaining 51% of LCD Enterprises (who owned Oxford Diecast) for £1.3 million.
 This followed Hornby's 49% stake in the company, for which they had acquired in 2017.

 In October 2022 Hornby released a range of TT:120 items.
 Two train sets are being offered, with four series of locomotives and rolling stock available.

+In November 2024, Hornby announced it had agreed to sell Oxford Diecast Ltd to EKD Enterprises Ltd, a business owned by former chairman and current non-executive director Lyndon Davies and his family for £1.38 million.

+In April 2025, Hornby delisted from the Alternative Investment Market of the London Stock Exchange, citing regulatory hurdles, and later sold Scalextric to Purbeck Capital Partners for £30m.

 Collector and enthusiasts' groups

 Pre-1964 Hornby trains have enjoyed a level of adult collector interest since the 1940s.
 In 1969 the Hornby Railway Collector's Association was founded to cater for this and currently enjoys a membership approaching 3000, producing 10 journals a year, as well as other literature.

 Publications on older Hornby and Meccano products are dominated by those published by New Cavendish Books as "The Hornby Companion Series", in particular Chris & Julie Graebe's "The Hornby Gauge 0 System" and Michael Foster's sister volume on Hornby Dublo.
 Triang-Hornby and later Hornby products are catered for by the Train Collectors' Society.